justin13601/AICancer/README.md

 ## Baseline Model

-A Random Forests Classifier was the selected baseline.
+A Random Forests Classifier was the selected baseline [12].
 1,000 estimators were used to train over 7,000 images from the training set.
 Next, 1,000 images were taken from the validation set and run through the classifier.
 The model achieved an 80.6% accuracy.
 This model showed several weaknesses, including classifying 19.7% of colon ACA images as benign, and classifying 25.0% of lung SCC images as lung ACA.
 Overall, differentiation between the two cancerous lung subtypes was often confused, and high false negative rates makes this model unsuitable for use.

 <p align="center"><img src="/meta_images/baseline_matrix.png" alt="Baseline Model Confusion Matrix Analysis"></p>
 <p align="center">